samuel-lam1/AdventureWorks2019/README.md

 # AdventureWorks2019 database analysis
-This is a small project which analsyed the AdventureWorks2019 sample database.
+This is a small project which analsyed the Microsoft's AdventureWorks2019 sample database.
 Python is used for this project.

 The relationships between the following parameters were investigated: